 Our approach to responsibility

-Trafigura measures its performance against responsibility objectives in six key areas.
+Trafigura measures its performance against responsibility objectives in five key areas.

 Putting our policies into action

 The Corporate Responsibility Policy and HSEC Business Principles that underpin our approach are aligned with the UN Guiding Principles on Business and Human Rights (UNGPs).
 They are regularly reviewed to reflect our stakeholders’ evolving expectations and keep pace with emerging best practice for multinational corporations.
 Our Code of Business Conduct sets out minimum expectations for all employees and business partners.
 We actively encourage business partners and other entities directly linked to our business operations, products and services to align with and implement comparable standards.

 Our governance structure aims to ensure our policies are implemented consistently across the organisation.

 The HSEC Steering Committee aims to ensure our Corporate Responsibility and HSEC Business Principles are implemented consistently.
 It includes a non-Executive Board member, the Global Heads of Corporate Affairs, HSE and Corporate Responsibility, and COOs and HSEC Heads from across the Group.